Consensys/doc.tessera/docs/Concepts/p2p-discovery.md

 A dropped remote peer is added to the `NetworkStore` list only after establishing direct communication with the peer.
 That is, discovering a dropped remote peer is not enough for a node to be added to the active peer list.

+## Recommended configuration

+We recommend that all nodes have multiple other nodes configured as peers.
+This is necessary for peers to find each other, especially when nodes are restarted.

+Example: If node A fails to connect to node B (eg node B hasn't started up yet), A removes B from its list.
+Then when B start up, it's B's responsibility to search for A and initiate the peer connection.
+Further, if B has no peers configured then it won't search for any peers on startup.

 ## Multi-tenancy

 Adding a new key to a multi-tenant Tessera node (and restarting that node) results in the new key being propagated